 - Conscientiousness is the most critical personality factor for longevity

 - “Conscientiousness is very important.
 Unconscientious boys, even bright ones, are more likely to grow up to have poor marriages, to smoke more, to drink more, achieve less education, be relatively unsuccessful at work, and die younger.”

 - “Conscientious people stay healthier and live longer for three reasons:

-- Working hard can be good for you
+- Working hard can be useful for you

 - “Those who worked the hardest often lived the longest…especially if they were involved in meaningful careers and were dedicated to things and people beyond themselves.”

-- “It was clear that working hard to overcome adversity or biting off more than you can chew—and then chewing it—does not generally pose a health risk.
-Striving to accomplish your goals, setting new aims when milestones are reached, and staying engaged and productive are exactly what those heading to a long life tend to do.
+- “It was clear that working hard to overcome adversity or biting off more than you can chew — and then chewing it — does not generally pose a health risk.
+Striving to accomplish your goals, setting new aims when milestones are reached, and staying engaged and productive is exactly what those heading to a long life tend to do.
 The long-lived didn’t shy away from hard work; the exact opposite seemed true.”

 - Resilience is protective for health

 - “Depending on the circumstances, a traumatic event such as parental divorce could actually contribute to a longer life if the child learned to be resilient.”

 - “Resilience is important, and can be achieved via a sense of personal accomplishment, strength of character and maturity.”

 - “Combat veterans are less likely to live long lives, but surprisingly the psychological stress of war itself is not necessarily a major health threat.
 Rather, it is a cascade of unhealthy patterns that sometimes follows.
 Those who find meaning in a traumatic experience and can reestablish a sense of security about the world are usually the ones who return to a healthy pathway.”

 - “Having pets can improve well-being, but they do not help people live longer and are not a substitute for friends.”